emqx/emqx/deploy/charts/emqx/README.md

 `image.repository` | EMQ X Image repository | `emqx/emqx`
 `image.pullPolicy`  | The image pull policy  | `IfNotPresent`
-`image.pullSecrets `  | The image pull secrets (does not add image pull secrets to deployed pods)  |``[]`` `envFromSecret` | The name pull a secret in the same kubernetes namespace which contains values that will be added to the environment | `nil`
-`recreatePods` | Forces the recreation of pods during upgrades, which can be useful to always apply the most recent configuration. | `false`
+`image.pullSecrets `  | The image pull secrets (does not add image pull secrets to deployed pods)  |``[]`` `recreatePods` | Forces the recreation of pods during upgrades, which can be useful to always apply the most recent configuration. | `false`
 `persistence.enabled` | Enable EMQX persistence using PVC | `false`
 `persistence.storageClass` | Storage class of backing PVC (uses alpha storage class annotation) | `nil`